Arch-ive/Seasoned-Recipes/content/recipe/sweet/Jam/index.md

 ---
 title: "Jam"
 date: 2023-03-19T16:23:07Z
-draft: true
+draft: false
 recipes: ["All"]
 ---

 # Blueberry/Strawberry/Blackberry Jam

 Half/Half sugar and fruit.
-If you want smoother less chunky jam cook the fruit down without the sugar first.
-Sugar stops the structure from breaking down.
+If you want smoother less chunky jam cook the fruit down without the sugar first (sugar stops the structure from breaking down).

+Bloom the gelatine in cold water and add it to the mix when it's off the heat.

-Squeeze of orange juice for blueberry.
+Juice of one citruis per 250mls to finish.
+Orange for blueberry.
 Lemon for Strawberry.
-Some gelatin to help it set.